What is cerebrotendinous xanthomatosis?

-With early diagnosis and the right care, many of the serious long-term effects of CTX can be avoided.
-However, because CTX affects many different parts of the body, patients and their doctors may not realize that the signs are connected until the disease has caused serious problems.
+SERIOUS LONG-TERM HEALTH PROBLEMS can happen over time, but early diagnosis and treatment are the first step to prevention.
+Because CTX affects many different parts of the body, affected people and their doctors may not realize that the symptoms are connected until the disease has caused serious problems.

 CTX is an inherited disease, which means the cause of CTX can be traced back to your genes.
 Your genes are passed down by your parents.
 The way CTX is passed down is called autosomal recessive.
 This means 2 damaged copies of the CTX gene were passed down.
 If only 1 copy of the CTX gene is passed down, the person who inherited the gene is not affected and is called a carrier.